cursivelabs/node-odbc/README.md

 ---------

 This version has been changed to use Dynodbc by default, see Dynodbc below.
+It also removes unicode support to work with the mapr drill odbc libary.
 The change allows us to deploy into AWS Lambda where we cant use our own OS image.
 We only need to package the dynamic odbc library in our Lambda.
 It also supports loading dynamic odbc libraries on a mac.